How can digital solutions solve critical factors in successful cooperation between insurers and banks?

 To create customized and timely offers for customers, the partners need to analyze the rich banking data available to them and differentiate pricing that can make proposals more competitive.

 “Bancassurers can increase sales by providing customers with omnichannel engagement and leveraging all channels in a coordinated way. “

 The digital era has already changed business models on both sides of the bancassurance partnership.
 Consequently, bancassurance is also heavily affected, and Covid19 has only fueled the effect.
 Fewer people are visiting bank premises, and yet customers still want to have an opportunity to be served by highly competent bankers.
 Bancassurers can increase sales by providing customers with omnichannel engagement and leveraging all channels in a coordinated way.

-Strong analytical capabilities of the LIVE family enable partners to overcome possible compliance and data privacy restrictions, as well as tensions regarding customer data ownership.
-Rich customer insights based on a bank’s interactions with customers are combined with insurer’s data to support creating and delivering tailored and relevant offerings to the customer.
+Strong analytical capabilities of the Live enable partners to overcome possible compliance and data privacy restrictions, as well as tensions regarding customer data ownership.
+Rich customer insights based on a bank's interactions with customers are combined with the insurer’s data to support creating and delivering tailored and relevant offerings to the customer.
 Also, LIVE’s communication capabilities enable omnichannel support for bankers to be delivered promptly.
 The same is provided to the customers when insurance is provided by a bank’s digital channels (e-banking, m-banking).